 Faces of Music

 A quilt I finished early in 2012, using a technique I learned from Marilyn Wall at John C Campbell Folk School, for turning photographs into fabric.
-In this case, I created a collection of famous musicians, who have influenced the musical direction of our shop, Acoustic Corner.
+No, these aren’t printed on fabric; these are actually cut out, by hand, in several different shades then stacked and fused together.
+In this case, I created a collection of famous musicians, who have influenced the musical direction of a music store I used to own in Black Mountain NC, where it remains on exhibit today.
 All of them used hand-dyed fabric from Vicki Welch, and they are all approximately 8″ x 10″ each.
 Here is the final product, a collage which now hangs on a wall in Acoustic Corner’s showroom.
 The individual images are featured below.